DLA Piper (Hong Kong)

 Countries 90

-Minimum language requirement English, Chinese (written/spoken)
+Minimum language requirement Fluency in English and Chinese (written/spoken)

 Minimum degree requirement 2:1; GPA 3.0 or above